The Healing Process of Lip Blush: What You Need to Know.

 ❓What if I want a darker colour?

-The first session is always soft and natural to see how the skin heals and reacts to the colour.
-At the top-up, we can deepen the shade or make any necessary adjustments.
+If you are nervous or hesitant at the first session I always opt for a soft and natural pigment blend to see how the skin heals and reacts to the colour.
+At the top-up, I will make any necessary adjustments and deepen the colour.

 ABOUT CORRECTION WORK FOR UNEVEN / RECEDED LIPS AND ADDING NATURAL VOLUME